SriVinayA/Resume-Customizer/README.md

 3. Click "Customize Resume".
 4. View the summary of changes and customized skills.
 5. Download the customized PDF or edit in Overleaf.
+6. If AWS S3 is configured, PDFs will be stored in the cloud for improved scalability and availability.

 ---